Rodney Wright: Buffalo Bills

-Wright was selected in the seventh round (249th overall) of the 2002 NFL Draft by the Buffalo Bills, using one of four seventh round draft choices they had that year.
+Wright was selected in the seventh round (249th overall) of the 2002 NFL draft by the Buffalo Bills, using one of four seventh round draft choices they had that year.
 He spent most of the 2002 and 2003 seasons on the teams practice squad.

-San Jose SaberCats
+San Jose SaberCats (first stint)

 After not being able to make it onto an active roster in the National Football League, Wright signed with the San Jose SaberCats of the Arena Football League on November 3, 2004.

 In 2005, Wright played in 12 games as a rookie.
 He finished the season third on the team in receptions with 59, receiving yards with 678, touchdowns with eight, and all-purpose yards with 1,293.
 He was also the team's second leading kickoff returner with 22 returns for 476 yards, along with two missed field goal attempts returned for 94 yards, including a 54-yard touchdown return, the sixth missed field goal attempt return touchdown in franchise history.
 He finished second on the team with 48.5 tackles (42 solo) along with two fumble recoveries.
 He was named the league's Ironman of the Week in back-to-back weeks (Weeks 12 and 13), becoming the first player in franchise history to win the award in consecutive weeks.
 He was also named the league's Ironman of the Month for April 2005.
 He was also named the team Ironman and Rookie of the Year by his teammates.

 Wright made his AFL debut as a starting Offensive Specialist (OS) recording two rushing touchdowns on the road against the Tampa Bay Storm on January 30.
 He recorded his first career touchdown reception and his first career fumble recovery against the Grand Rapids Rampage on March 18.
 He started at WR / DB and played the entire second half recording a career-high two touchdown reception on the road against the Chicago Rush.
 He was named Ironman of the Game for the first time in his career after recording 227 all-purpose yards and 8.5 tackles against the Dallas Desperados.
 He was also the Ironman of the Game second consecutive week after recording his first career interception, pass break up and seven tackles and three receptions for 81 yards, including a career-long 45-yard touchdown, and returned a missed field goal attempt 54-yards for a touchdown, which was the franchise's first missed field goal attempt return touchdown since 2002.
 He also had a career-high 10 receptions for 134 receiving yards and a touchdown and recorded 247 all-purpose yards against the Nashville Kats.
 He also made nine receptions, including one touchdown, in his first career playoff game, a road game against the Colorado Crush.